Georgia advocates react to Purdue opioid settlement

 Wood, who lives in Walker County, is the Georgia representative for a national group called Purdue Watchdogs, who advocate and lobby for stricter opioid laws.

-“We have fought, a lot of people have died, and the money they are offering is nothing compared to what it’s going to take to fix this in Georgia,” Wood told The Valdosta Daily Times.
+“We have fought, a lot of people have died, and the money they are offering is nothing compared to what it’s going to take to fix this in Georgia,” Wood told CNHI.

 “Our focus from the beginning has been to hold those accountable for their role in fueling the opioid crisis and to quickly and efficiently get resources into the hands of those who are struggling,” Carr said.

-Savannah resident Carol Egan is the founder of Purdue Watchdogs — a network of more than 30 states — and travels across the country with other members looking at how different places are tackling the opioid epidemic.
+Savannah resident Carol Egan is the founder of Purdue Watchdogs — a network of over 30 states — and travels across the country with other members looking at how different places are tackling the opioid epidemic.

 The night before Purdue Pharma declared bankruptcy, Egan was protesting in front of Purdue headquarters in Connecticut.